es-socrates/getty/README.md

 10. 💬 Live Chat: Add a chat widget to your OBS with different themes.

 ![getty](https://thumbs.odycdn.com/2c824f75e3a53242508da449d7b7a558.webp)

-## Hosted mode (MVP)

-You can run Getty in a hosted, multi-tenant-like mode using ephemeral tokens:

-- Set REDIS_URL to enable Redis-backed session storage (recommended in Render).
-- Create a hosted session by opening /new-session.
-This issues:
-	- Admin token (stored in HttpOnly cookie `getty_admin_token`)
-	- Public token (HttpOnly cookie `getty_public_token`)
-- Admin API calls and settings will be stored per token namespace in Redis.
-Widgets can use the public token.

-Environment variables:
-- REDIS_URL: Redis connection string.
-- SESSION_TTL_SECONDS: Optional TTL for sessions (default 259200 = 72h).

 ## Prerequisites to start Getty